davidfowl/DocsStaging/aspnet/MigrationAspNetCore.md

 ## Global.asx

 The entrypoint to any System.Web based application is Global.asax.
+Global.asax is an IIS module that runs as part of the integrated pipeline but has a special `Application_Start` event that serves as a place to put your application bootstrapping logic.
+It's called once per application and runs the very first time a request is made to the application running in IIS.